coreyfournier/PowerShellDeployment/README.md

 ## Service Deployment (DeployService.ps1)
+Extracts the zip file and shuts down all services and ensures the process is stopped prior to replacing the code.
+Once complete the services are started backup.

 For VSTS I publish the script as an artifact using the name '$(Build.BuildNumber)-Scripts' and reference the script path using this:

  `$(Build.DefinitionName)\$(Build.BuildNumber)-Scripts\DeployService.ps1`